Capstone-Projects-2025-Spring/project-piggyback-learning-team-2/documentation/docs/testing/integration-testing.md

 2. After adding a video and being navigated to the video watching page, the user can watch or preview the video.

-3. If the user decides they want to save the video for future interaction, they can click the save button displayed under the video.
+3. If the user decides they want to save the video for future interaction, they can click the "Save This Video" button displayed under the video.

 4. The video is then saved into the user's personal library.